 We use a range of research methods (both qualitative and quantitative), to solve pressing and often complex research problems.
 Research is often directed towards those individuals who are the most excluded or disempowered, have mental health problems and have difficulty accessing services.
+Explore our themes below to find out more about our current research activity.

 The COVID-19 crisis has produced opportunities for new relationships and new research, please click on the COVID-19 research projects below for more information on our current related projects that we have received funding for.
 Our group has been working in Plymouth, initially supporting the development of the acute COVID-19 general practice hub and producing a discussion paper on how best to operate such hubs.